samma-io/guide/1-init/README.md

 ### Install minikube
-If you have not already done so install minkube and veridy your minikune is working.
+If you have not already done so install minkube and veridy your minikube is working.